peytoncordero/DRI25/command-line.md

 Today we interact via GUI with computers that can be transported in our hands, from smartphones to smartwatches.
 They are literally at our fingertips, as we interact with them via touchscreen.
 We can use them for as many tasks as we can imagine, from performing basic calculations to asking for directions on a map.

-Despite all these technological developments, the Command Line Interface continues to be a faster and more efficient way to interact with our computers.
+Despite all these technological developments, the command line interface continues to be a faster and more efficient way to interact with our computers.
 This is especially important for people working on digital projects.

 <Info>